sverweij/watskeburt/README.md

   trackedOnly: false, // when set to true leaves out files not under revision control
   outputType: "object", // other options: "json" and "regex" (as used in the CLI) });
-// or with synchronous code:
+// or with the synchronous interface:
-// const lChangedFiles = listSynd("main", null, {
+// const lChangedFiles = listSync("main", null, {
 //   trackedOnly: false, // when set to true leaves out files not under revision control
 //   outputType: "object", // other options: "json" and "regex" (as used in the CLI)
 // });